KatayamaTaro/Shorebird/README.md

 ### Overview

 Shorebird is an R Shiny application designed to assist CABR staff in entering and managing shorebird survey data.
 It provides a simple interface for data entry, error correction, and CSV export.
-The project organizes scripts, reports, and data to streamline survey management.
+The project also organizes scripts, reports, and data to streamline survey management.

 #### Key Features